Chair

 Sharon McClements

-Sharon McClements PhD.
-MRICS SFHEA, PGCHEP, BSc Hons is a chartered quantity surveyor, Senior fellow of the Higher Education Academy and non-executive board member of the RICS Northern Ireland.
+Sharon McClements PhD, MRICS, SFHEA, PGCHEP, BSc Hons is a chartered quantity surveyor, Senior fellow of the Higher Education Academy and non-executive board member of the RICS Northern Ireland.
 She lectures at Ulster University in a range of Built Environment programmes and supervisors PhD researchers in areas of infrastructure and BIM.
 She has presented her research at international conferences and has secured funding grants for her research and consultancy.
 Sharon won the Herbert Walton Excellence Award, from APM, for her PhD thesis.
 Sharon is also an Expert Author on the Infrastructure Framework and Risks for RICS.
-Sharon’s external appointments including, External Examiner, PhD examiner, external panel member for programme validations, academic reviewer for RICS and international academic journals.
+Sharon’s external appointments include External Examiner, PhD examiner, external panel member for programme validations, academic reviewer for RICS and international academic journals.
 Sharon also chairs APC panels for both quantity surveying and project management pathways.

 Colin McCrossan